majdal/modex/wiki/Features.md

   * Terry and Nick think that the only way to deal with this is for each model to define an API (eg "move forward", "implement this tax intervention", "drag), and Nick thinks that _modex_ should be agnostic about sending the interventions; if you want to record you must go onto the server and edit the model to do that
 1. Able to host **any** (computational) model in **any** programming language, except that the model might need to be modified to output data in a particular way
 1. Running many copies of a model in parallel and saving the results all to a single database
+2. Supported Data Types (on both front- and back- end):
+  * Tables
+    * Datetimes
+    * Integers
+    * Floats
+    * "Factors" (ie Categories) (which is very much different
+  * GIS
+    * Vectors
+    * Rasters
+  * Relatively unstructured JSON-like object trees
+  *
-1. Automated statistics generation
+1. Automated statistics generation (probably everything that pandas supports we should expose)
   * variances
+  * correlations (XXX the standard correlation formula assumes a linear model; is there a generalization? can we simply fit a lot of [GLM](https://duckduckgo.com/Generalized_linear_model)s and take the correlations from the best one?)
   * means
   * medians
+  * resampling
     * kernel density estimates
+  * stacking/reshaping
+  * moving versions of all of these
+  * basically everything that pandas supports
+1. An in-browser code editor (see: jsfiddle, tributary.io, and the nice 'source' button every example at http://paperjs.org/ has)
-1. A way to write an expression which slices a subset of data from the backend
+1. A way to write an javascript expression which slices a subset of data from the backend
-1. Handy, composable, data widgets, which are data-bindable (ie automagically update as new data comes):
+1. Handy, composable, data widgets, which are data-bindable (ie automagically update as new data comes **INCLUDING THE FEATURE SHOWN [HERE](http://square.github.io/crossfilter/): clicking one widget can update the others**):
   * the ability for end-users to compose new visualizations in-browser
   * these widgets need to be pretty
   1. Spreadsheets (ie tables)